This guide uses the following endpoints

 There are two ways to find out when the status of the FedNow payment has changed:Manually checking for status updates

-To retrieve the latest status of a FedNow payment, make aGET /fednow/{id}
+To retrieve the latest status of a FedNow payment, make aGET /fednow/{id} request with the FedNow object’s ID.

-field has changed to sent
+status field has changed to sent and the external_status field has updated to done.

 Listening to status updates with webhooks

-webhook for status changes.
+Set up afednow.create webhook to receive notifications about newly created FedNow Send objects and a fednow.update webhook for status changes.
 For implementation examples, see the webhooks section in the FedNow Overview.
 Since FedNow is an instant payment system, transactions will progress through various statuses rapidly.

 Modifying originator name on FedNow payment

 When Programs originate a FedNow payment, the system automatically assigns a sender name—the primary person for personal accounts or the business name for business accounts.
 This name appears as the originator on the FedNow transaction at the receiving financial institution.
 Programs acting as Third Party Senders may need to modify this sender name.
-To customize the sender name, simply set theoriginator_name
+To customize the sender name, simply set theoriginator_name field to your desired value.

 Modifying originator names may require bank approval.
 Please discuss with your bank partner(s) to implement.